sp4rkie/docsis-cable-load-monitor/README.md

 The metered values start moderately at about 20Mbit/s.
 At 14:50 a download with 120Mbit/s initiates spanning a period of about 2 minutes.
 The values peak in 140Mbit/s reflecting the sum of 20Mbit/s + 120Mbit/s.

-Sample graph showing a newer theme (24h recording):
+Example showing a graph with newer theme (24h recording):

 ![alt text](CableLoadMonitor_new.png "Title")

-Sample graph showing display mode 1 (30min recording):
+Example showing a graph in display mode 1 (30min recording):

 ![alt text](CableLoadMonitor_dm1.png "Title")

-1h/ 6h/ 1d/ 7d arrangement:
+Typical view of graphs spanning 1 hour, 6 hours, 1 day, 7 days:

 ![alt text](CableLoadMonitor_1h.png "Title")
 ![alt text](CableLoadMonitor_6h.png "Title")